Consistent text-to-image generation via scene de-contextualization

 where $iter$ denotes the training iteration index; $M$ denotes the length of the first training phase, correspondingly, iterations $0\sim M$ correspond to the forward process, while the remaining iterations constitute the backward process. }

 \changed{ In the two-phase optimization defined in Eq.~(\ref{eqn:loss-twp-phases}), the forward phase identifies the directions in ${\mathcal{Z}}_{\rm id}$ that align with ${\mathcal{Z}}_{\rm sc}^{k}$, capturing their shared representations.
 However, some of these directions may also be essential for representing ${\mathcal{Z}}_{\rm id}$ itself.
-To mitigate potential semantic degradation in ${\mathcal{Z}}_{\rm id}$, we introduce a backward phase that progressively removes these ID-associated components.
-During this phase, to maximally exclude ID-related information, we set $\beta \gg 0$. }
+To mitigate potential semantic degradation in ${\mathcal{Z}}_{\rm id}$, we introduce a backward phase that progressively recovers these ID-associated components. }

 \changed{ After evaluating the directional correlations, we further quantify their strength. } In the SVD view, the directions, whose eigenvalues remain nearly unchanged (resistant to both pull and restoration), correspond to robust directions against contextualization.
 In contrast, those with large variations are the latent scene-ID correlation subspace, which theoretically corresponds to the $P_{\cap}$.
 In this context, we use \emph{absolute spectral excursion} to quantify the stability in different directions.
 Assume $\Lambda^{*}$ and $\Lambda_{\rm id}^{\rm o}$ share the same spectral structure (diagonal with ordered singular values): $\Lambda^{(\cdot)}=\mathrm{diag}(\lambda^{(\cdot)}_1,\dots,\lambda^{(\cdot)}_r)$ with $\lambda^{(\cdot)}_1\ge\dots\ge \lambda^{(\cdot)}_r\ge 0$ and $r=\mathrm{rank}(\mathcal{Z}_{\rm id}^{\rm o})$. \changed{The directional correlation} of $\mathcal{Z}_{\rm id}^{\rm o}$ can be formulated by Eq.~(\ref{eqn:delta-Lambda}) where $v_i$ stands for \changed{the correlation strength} of the $i$-th direction.